debjitl45/senior-java-interview-app/README.md

 # Java-Interview-Master
-MAster Java interview questions which based on recent interviews
+Master Java interview questions which based on recent interviews

+# Todo
+1. Testing
+2. Production Release
+3. Adding more questions for various levels